roccodev/roccodev.github.io/content/blog/xenoblade-3-devxml-1.md

 # Unused content

+## Accuracy level difference modifier

+The [level difference modifier table](https://xenobladedata.github.io/xb3_200_dlc4/BTL_LvRev.html) has a column for attack accuracy.
+Data from this column is never used.

 ## Pure revival speed gem

 There exists [data](https://xenobladedata.github.io/xb3_200_dlc4/BTL_Enhance.html#2906) for a pure revival speed up effect next to other gem data.